 However, sedatives are not generally recommended for pregnant women if they need more than local anesthesia.
 For instance, there are concerns about nitrous oxide since there is a chance that the gas might pose some risks to the developing fetus.
 Such medications that can pass through the placenta should be avoided because there is a level of risk involved.

 It is worth noting that dental care during the first trimester involving sedation is best avoided since it might affect the fetus.
-In the last trimester, deep levels of sedation may cause preterm labor.
+In the last trimester, deep levels of sedation may cause preterm labour.

 But be good of good cheer!
-If you have a procedure such as a root canal that cannot be rescheduled, a skilled dental team should be able to find a way that can somewhat be comfortable.
+If you have a procedure such as a root canal treatment that cannot be rescheduled, a skilled dental team should be able to find a way that can somewhat be comfortable.

 Dental sedation involves using different drugs and alternating dosages to offer the required level of sedation.
 Each sedation will have varying levels of potency and strength.